Pros and Cons of Single-Ply Membrane Commercial Roofing

 Most commercial roofing systems have accessories attached such as A/C units, skylights, air vents, plumbing vents and more.
 These penetrations on the roof can be in the way of rolling out a straight section of membrane.

 When the contractor approaches these penetrations with single-ply membrane roofing, they need to cut smaller membrane pieces to size and essentially building up the roof around the vents/units which takes up more time and is not as reliable in terms of being waterproof.

 Seams are Vulnerable to Leaks

 We covered in the installation explanation how the rubber membrane is rolled out, overlapped and fastened with either heat, mechanical fasteners, adhesives or tapes.
-Although these seams are sealed, they are still areas that are more vulnerable to leaks than other roofing systems.
+Although these seams are sealed, they are more vulnerable to leaks than other roofing systems.

-UV rays that shine directly on the roof can degrade the adhesives quickly over time.
+UV rays shine directly on the roof can degrade the adhesives quickly over time.
 This is what can make those seams vulnerable to leaks.
-If there is a puncture, tear or other damage to the roof, the UV rays coming into the adhesive layer can cause more damage with the adhesives deteriorating.
+If there’s a puncture, tear or other damage to the roof, the UV rays coming into the adhesive layer can cause more damage with the adhesives deteriorating.

-Single-Ply Roofing Systems take up over half of the roofing systems for commercial, industrial, and manufacturing facilities that are looking for a sustainable, economically efficient option.
+Single-Ply Roofing Systems take up over half of the roofing systems for commercial, industrial, and manufacturing facilities that’re looking for a sustainable, economically efficient option.

-At West Roofing Systems, our goal is to get you a long-lasting roof that will protect your facility.
+At West Roofing Systems, our goal is to get you a long-lasting roof that’ll protect your facility.
 That includes working with our award-winning team to choose the best roofing systems to meet your needs.